-The New Faculty Survival Guide is now beginning its 15th year of use and publication at California State University, Stanislaus.
+The New Faculty Survival Guide is now beginning its 16th year of use and publication at California State University, Stanislaus.
 Keeping this document timely is not a simple task.
 It involves considerable collaboration and teamwork.

 I would like to offer thanks and appreciation to the numerous people who annually revisit the various text sections that reflect their areas of service, expertise, and day-to-day interactions on the campus.
 Thank you faculty, staff, and administrators.
-This document would not be a living and useful one without their assistance and support in the up-dating and refining process.
+This document would not be a living and useful one without assistance and support in the updating and refining process.

 Continued thanks and appreciation are offered to the original New Faculty Survival Guide Committee who wrote this document during 1999-2000.
-The source for much of their work can be linked to a masterful faculty guide developed by out sister university, CSU Hayward.
+The source for much of their work can be linked to a masterful faculty guide developed by out sister university, CSU East Bay.
 We continue to appreciate their willingness and permission to utilize their format and organizational approach to create our own unique document that grows and expands.

 Faculty Center for Excellence in Teaching and Learning